-Entertainment news and event listings from February 13
+Entertainment listings and event calendar from May 15

 Put three accomplished tattoo artists under one roof and watch the friendly competition commence.
 Between them, Jacob Hanks, Jon Heiser and Denver Monaghan have over 40 competitive awards in their various specialties.
 They line the walls at their bright and roomy new location, at 1101 W. Sixth St.

 The Dancing with the Gorge Stars Mirror Ball Trophy winner was Gorge Mickens from MCMC, left, performing Ballroom Hip Hop to MC Hammer’s “You Can’t Touch This.”
 Second place runner-up was Maria Peña of North Central Public Health District, right, performing the salsa to Shakira’s “Hips Don’t Lie.”

 A 61-year-old man operating the instrumental behemoth that is a pipe organ: Two hands and two feet eloquently dance across the two keyboards and the two-and-a-half octave pedal board to sync 18 straight ranks (sets of pipes) in an endless array of rhythms and songs.
 His music is one moment a structured, pacing tune, the next a chorus of liberation and creativity.

 - ‘Stay at Home’ beekeeping series begins April 7

 - SAIF announces ‘worker safety fund’ for businesses